 You could choose to stay in the city of Hamilton or Pembroke Parish for your snorkeling vacation.
 They are very central on the island and have easier access to the ferries and more bus and taxi options.
 Restaurants and shopping are in abundance here as well, and there are grocery stores too.
 It is unlikely you will be within walking distance to any snorkel beaches though.

-In Hamilton there are high-end hotel resorts like the Royal Palms Hotel, the Rosedon Hotel and The Fairmont Hamilton Princess.
+In Hamilton there are high-end hotel resorts like the Royal Palms Hotel, the Rosedon Hotel and Hamilton Princess and Beach Club.
 You could also choose a bed & breakfast or guest house in or near Hamilton like, Kingston House B&B, Robin's Nest or Edgehill Manor Guest House.